ElektraInitiative/libelektra/doc/WHY.md

 ## Who should use Elektra? ##

-Elektra directly targets three different kinds of users:
+Elektra targets different kinds of users:

 1. Developers to develop a better integrated free software ecosystem and plugins for better validation/notification.
+   If you have an application that reads or writes configuration files, you are in the target group.
 2. System administrators to have a higher-level view of their configuration and enable them to better consider context.
-3. Researchers to develop plugins that can be used with a large pool of applications.
+   If you want to specify or automate configuration tasks, you are in the target group.

 ## Unique Features ##